 Proper helmet recertification happens at a NOCSAE (National Operating Committee on Standards for Athletic Equipment) licensed facility (not owned or operated by NOCSAE).
 Recertification always includes reconditioning.

-When football helmets arrive at a reconditioning and recertifcation facility, samples are selected, using a systematic, yet random selection process.
+When football helmets arrive at a reconditioning and recertification facility, samples are selected, using a systematic, yet random selection process.
 These helmets are sent to a in-plant testing lab for specific impact tests.

 Manufacturers, using standards developed by NOCSAE, establish expectations about when their helmet must be recertified and reconditioned.
 This information is always included with a new helmet and available online.